CForg/Archive-of-Empirical-Dynamic-Programming-Research/README.md

-# Archive of Empirical Dyanamic Programming
+# Archive of Empirical Dynamic Programming
- Collection of published papers that estimate dynamic programming models
+ AEDP is a collection of published papers that estimate dynamic programming models